lkcampbell/brackets-ruler/README.md

   * Line up zero tick mark with editor gutter
      * Research: Need to get the value from the correct CodeMirror, not just the first opened editor
-     * Need to figure out how to subtract tick-filler and 0.5 of zero-tick from ruler offset
   * Hook in create and update ruler event for increase/decrease document width
      * Research: How to get longest line or widest visible column
      * Research: What happens to these values during word wrap?